 The Difference Between Runners and Non-Runners

 The life of runners and non-runners is drastically different.
-I can remember a time I didn’t run and can relate to all of these.
+I can remember when I didn’t run and can relate to all of these.
 Non-runners are cool people too, you know!
 The differences between runners and non-runners can be drastic.

 How Do Runners and Non-Runners Compare?

-Non-runners: Non-runners save money for a lot of different things: happy hour, the newest technology or even a great wardrobe.
+Non-runners: Non-runners save money for many different things: happy hour, the newest technology, or even a great wardrobe.
 Look at those ultra-chic sunglasses…glamorous.
 Whatever it is, they put away money to do the enjoyable “fun things.”